WeakGT/Street-View-Recognition/README.md

-# GeoGuessr-like Game
+# Street View Recognition Game

-This project implements a GeoGuessr-inspired game where players compete against a machine learning model in predicting locations based on images.
+This project implements a Street View Recognition Game, which is inspired by GeoGuessr, where players compete against a machine learning model in predicting locations based on images.
 The project is divided into three main components: data collection, model training, and gameplay.

 ---